aklivity/streampay-demo/README.md

 ## Redpanda
-Redpanda servers both as event streaming source and database table to store information about users, transactions, and stats.
+Redpanda serves both as event streaming source and database table to store information about users, transactions, and stats.
 Following topics are created:
 - `commands` - This topics get populated by Zilla API Gateway and responsible for processing commands such as `PayCommand`, `RequestCommand`.